domwagner/academic-kickstart/content/publication/LICS2019/index.md

 higher-order logic modulo theories generalising (1st-order) constrained Horn clauses—and prove its soundness and refutational completeness w.r.t. both standard and Henkin semantics.
-As corollaries, HoCHC shares desirable properties (such as semi-decidability and a canonical model property) and deciable fragments of its 1st-order counterpart."
+As corollaries, HoCHC shares desirable properties (such as semi-decidability and a canonical model property) and deciable fragments with its 1st-order counterpart."

 tags: []
 categories: []